NikolasOliveira/gtd/README.rst

 - Accomplished: things that were finished today.
 - Backlog: Things to be accomplished in the future.

-You can see the initials of them: TAB, and this is the name of this program.

-Why to use TAB?
+Why to use GTD?
 ---------------

 Because it is very simple and easy to use.
-Just install it with ``pip install tab`` and edit the current day with ``python -m tab``.
+Just install it with ``pip install gtd`` and edit the current day with ``python -m gtd``.
 That's it.

 The format is quite simple.
 Just the headers "TODO", "Accomplished" and "Backlog" for these tasks, and each task must start with a hyphen and space('- ').